turbot/flowpipe/README.md

 brew install flowpipe
 ```

-_Note: Flowpipe container and function steps require Docker to be installed and running.
+_Note: Flowpipe container and function steps require Docker to be running.
 (The CLI itself does not.)_

 Now, **[create and run your first pipeline →](https://flowpipe.io/docs)**